wrybread/ESP32ArduinoRenogy/README.md

 ## To Do

 - I don't think it's correctly reading the serial number register, and possibly some of the other registers having to do with the model number.
 Please let me know if you figure out any fixes. (wrybread@gmail.com or post to Issues).

+- connect to phone via bluetooth for monitoring with a phone